fvwmorg/fvwm/manpages/fvwm.rst

 |fvwm| provides *keyboard accelerators* that allow you to perform most
 window manager functions, including moving and resizing windows and operating the menus, using keyboard shortcuts.

-|fvwm| has also overcome the distinction between configuration commands
-and action commands that most window managers make.
-Configuration commands typically set fonts, colors, menu contents, and key and mouse function bindings, while action commands do things like raise and lower windows. |fvwm| makes no such distinction and allows anything to be changed at any time.

-Other noteworthy differences between fvwm and other X11 window managers are the introduction of the *SloppyFocus* and *NeverFocus* focus methods.
-Focus policy can be separately specified for different window groups.
-Windows using *SloppyFocus* acquire focus when the pointer moves into them and retain focus until some other window acquires it.
-Such windows do not lose focus when the pointer moves into the root window.
-The *NeverFocus* policy is provided for use with windows into which one never types (e.g. xclock, oclock, xbiff, xeyes, tuxeyes) − for example, if a SloppyFocus terminal window has focus, moving the pointer over a NeverFocus decoration window does not deprive the terminal of focus.

 OPTIONS
 -------